anugraheeth/Basic-JavaScript-/TypeWritingAnimation/README.md

 # Typewriter Animation Web Page

 This project demonstrates a simple typewriter effect using HTML, CSS, and JavaScript.
-It dynamically types and erases different roles or professions (e.g., UI/UX Designer, FullStack Developer, Graphic Designer) with a typewriter-style animation.
+It dynamically types and erases different roles or professions (e.g., Computer Engineer, Youtuber, Influencer) with a typewriter-style animation.

 ## Features
 - A rotating text effect that simulates typing and deleting text.